top of page

 bgImage

-Ottawa-Carleton Physiotherapy & Sports Injury Center is one of the leading sports medicine centers in Ottawa.
-Our physiotherapists are here to help those individuals with sports injuries get back on track doing the things they love to do.
+Ottawa-Carleton Physiotherapy & Sports Injury Center is one of the leading centres for sports injury and medicine in Ottawa.
+Our physiotherapists are here to help individuals with sports injuries get back on track doing what they love.
 We treat all kinds of sports injuries, such as:

 • Knee injuries